-The Council has provided a winding down period, allowing EU persons to execute, until 15 May 2022, contracts concluded before 16 March 2022 and ancillary contracts necessary for the execution of those contracts.
+A winding down period applies, allowing EU persons to execute, until 15 May 2022, contracts concluded before 16 March 2022 and ancillary contracts necessary for the execution of those contracts.

-Notably, the prohibition does not apply to transactions strictly necessary for the purchase, import, or transport of fossil fuel, as well as titanium, aluminium, copper, nickel, palladium, and iron ore from or through Russia into the EU, and transactions relating to energy projects outside Russia in which an entity listed in Annex XIX to (amended) Regulation 833/2014 is a minority shareholder.
+The prohibition does not apply to transactions strictly necessary for (i) the purchase, import, or transport of natural gas and oil, including refined petroleum products, as well as titanium, aluminium, copper, nickel, palladium, and iron ore from or through Russia into the EU, a country member of the European Economic Area ("EEA"), Switzerland, or the Western Balkans, (ii) transactions relating to energy projects outside Russia in which an entity listed in Annex XIX to (amended) Regulation 833/2014 is a minority shareholder, and (iii) transactions for the purchase, import or transport into the EU of coal and other solid fossil fuels, as listed in Annex XXII to (amended) Regulation 833/2014, until 10 August 2022.